 The knowledge that comes to human beings is personal and fragmentary.
 At best, we can have partial knowledge.
 But partial knowledge is filled with contradictions and is flawed—it can lead human beings astray and give rise to conflicts.

 But if all knowledge is partial and hence imperfect, then the question arises: What is the truth?
 According to the Sankhya school, truth is the comprehensive knowledge in which one part supplements and corrects the other.
-In other words, complete knowledge is one in which all aspects of the object are clearly understood and there is no room for doubt.
+Thus complete knowledge is one in which all aspects of the object are clearly understood and there is no room for doubt.

 The Sankhya system holds that even with human senses, such comprehensive knowledge is possible by the use of perception, inference, and reliable tradition.